akka/akka-http/docs/src/main/paradox/routing-dsl/directives/jwt-directives/jwt.md

 ## Description

 This directive provides a way to validate a JSON Web Token (JWT) from a request and extracts its claims for further processing.
-For details on how what a valid JWT is, see [jwt.io](https://jwt.io/) or consult [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519).
+For details on what a valid JWT is, see [jwt.io](https://jwt.io/) or consult [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519).

 JWTs are validated against a predefined secret or public key, depending on the used algorithm, and provided by configuration.
 The directive uses config defined under `akka.http.jwt`, or an explicitly provided `JwtSettings` instance.